-- Concentration risk: As the portfolio is mainly composed of US securities, it is likely to be more specifically exposed to the economic development of this sector and area. - Sustainability risk: Environmental and/or social aspects are not systematically part of the subfund's investment selection process.
+- Concentration risk: As the portfolio is mainly composed of equity securities issued by companies in the Eurozone, it is likely to be more specifically exposed to economic developments in the Eurozone. - Sustainability risk: Environmental and/or social aspects are not systematically part of the subfund's investment selection process.
 As a result, the sub-fund may have greater exposure to companies that have a negative sustainability impact.